-Exercise is one of the 4 legitimate reasons you can be outdoors during Stage 3 restrictions.
-So when you’re out and about, give your neighbours a wave and a smile and say “hi”.
+If you’re out and about, and see one of your neighbours, given a wave and a smile and say “hi”.
 If it’s a nice day, sit outside in your front yard with a cuppa and wave and say “hello” as your neighbours go by.
 A small interaction can really brighten someone’s day.

 Bit of a green thumb, or just want another reason to get out of your house?
 You could offer to mow your neighbour’s lawn or nature strip while you’re doing your own.
 You could also help with weeding or trimming back shrubs, trees and lawn edges, especially around windows and entry ways.

 It could be a bouquet of flowers or a potted cutting from your garden, some home grown veggies or fruit, a jar of homemade preserves, a plate of home-baked treats or perhaps some fresh eggs, if you have chooks.
 Maybe when you’re cooking your own meal, make an extra serve for your neighbour and drop it around.
-Leave the goodies on their door step with a note.
+If you’re a bit shy, you can leave the goodies on their door step with a note.
 You will definitely put a smile on their face.

-Grab a chair, your beverage of choice, your sandwich or even your barbecue and sit in your front yard or driveway.
-Encourage your neighbours to do the same and chat to each other at a safe social distance.
+Grab a chair, your beverage of choice, your sandwich, some nibblies or even your barbecue and sit in your front yard or driveway.
+Encourage your neighbours to do the same.
 If you’re musically-inclined you could add instruments and singing to the mix and start your very own neighbourhood band.

-Start a chat group for your street or neighbourhood on WhatsApp or Messenger.
-Residents can post requests for assistance or make offers to help.
-It’s also a great “no contact” way to check in with your neighbours and make sure they’re doing okay.
+Start a chat group for your street or neighbourhood on WhatsApp or Messenger or join an existing one.
+Residents can post requests for assistance, make offers to help or share info.
+It’s an easy way to communicate with your neighbours wherever you happen to be.
+And if you're interested in starting a Neighbourhood Watch group, get in touch with us.